christopherdumas/Conceptionalis-Philosophica-Contemplatio/_posts/2020-06-2-section-3-axiology.md

 Fulfillment is enduring, because it is a holistic state.
-Happiness is fleeting, because it is an emotion - it becomes the new *expected baseline*, so that to take away what once made you happy and now is part of your baseline only makes you less happy then before that thing became part of your baseline.
+Happiness is fleeting, because it is an emotion - it becomes the new *expected baseline*, so that to take away what once made you happy and now is part of your baseline only makes you less happy then before that thing became part of your baseline.[^1]

 Fulfillment is a state of continual action: one cannot make use of your faculties, achieve, *live* without action.
 Happiness is a state of being which